unicode-org/icu4x/utils/zerovec/design_doc.md

 }
 ```

-Users must either implement `encode_var_ule_as_slices` or the other two methods, everything else will be handled automatically.
+Users must either implement `encode_var_ule_as_slices` or the other two methods, and everything else will be handled automatically.
 These methods allow users to take arbitrary types and specify how they can be encoded into a byte stream to produce a valid `T: VarULE` type.

 We plan to have a proc macro for implementing this trait.